 Silver momentum (daily) ~45 Recovering off the lows.

 Read together, the table shows a real recovery taking shape: both metals well up from their lows, momentum lifting toward neutral, and silver back inside its band.
-The figures mark the strongest bounce of the slide, though both still sit below the lines a full turn would need to reclaim.
+The figures mark the strongest bounce of the slide, though both still sit below the levels a full turn would need to reclaim.

 Live Market IntelligenceCommodities — Live Market BoardInside: market breadth, the sector heatmap, currencies & rates, the Latin America scoreboard and the full instrument board.